appscode/service-broker/docs/guides/kubedb/postgres.md

   unbindStatus: Required
 ```

 Here, the status has `Ready` condition which means the binding is now ready for use.
-This binding operation create a `Secret` named `postgresqldb` in namespace `demo`.
+This binding operation creates a `Secret` named `postgresqldb` in namespace `demo`.

 ```console
 $ kubectl get secrets --namespace demo